How much is your case worth?Get a free case evaluation

 Can Speeding Cause Accidents?

-Speeding reduces the time that a driver has to react to an unforeseen event, which would allow him to avoid an accident through some evasive action, such as braking.
+Speeding reduces the time that a driver has to react to an unforeseen event, which would allow the individual to avoid an accident through some evasive action, such as braking.

 By exceeding the speed limit for which the route was designed, aspects such as the stability of the vehicle and the driver’s visibility deteriorate, reducing the distance to where the road can be seen.